 The Forks, sponsored by The Forks – Start Line

-Just north of the Floodway and just south of Winnipeg we encounter our 1st CheckPoint, new for 2020, on Fraser Road.
-Volunteers from a local trail runners group have graciously adopted this checkpoint and will be stationed inside a winterized tent or shed, with a portable toilet nearby.
+Just north of the Floodway and just south of Winnipeg we encounter our 1st CheckPoint on Fraser Road.
+Volunteers from the Manitoba Association of Trail Runners have graciously adopted this checkpoint and will be stationed inside a winterized shed, with a portable toilet nearby.

-Racers heading south will quickly cross the Floodway and, depending on weather conditions, may quickly find themselves on formidable ground as the next section is often windblown and thick with snow.
+Mid and Long Distance racers heading south will quickly cross the Floodway and, depending on weather conditions, may find themselves on formidable ground as the next section is often windblown and thick with snow.
 Or, on light precipitation years it could end up being a fast gravel section.
 We’ll know on race day!

 Mid and Long Distance racers will file through this area along the berm that protects the town in cases of severe Red River flooding as they continue south to Niverville.
 Conditions are usually decent on this next stretch unless there’s severe wind or cold.